SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (the Levant) and the fertile center of world trade (Mesopotemia) were to be divided into fledgling states and brought into world of western politics (Gelvin 184).
-As the major victorious powers in the League, British and French took advantage of their authoratative positions by settling the
+As the major victorious powers in the League, Britain and France were able to create, destroy, and manipulate states under the mandate system at will.
+Britain took advantage of this opportunity to solve political problems it had created in secret agreements during the war.

 ## Furthermore, no states could achieve widespread liberty?